MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-via-powershell-23h2.md

 1. Make sure that all the prerequisites are completed.
 2. Identify the software version running on your system.
-3. Connect to your Azure Local instance via remote PowerShell.
+3. Connect to your Azure Local via remote PowerShell.
 4. Use the [Environment Checker](../manage/use-environment-checker.md?tabs=connectivity) to verify that your system is in good health.
 5. Discover the updates that are available and filter the ones that you can apply to your system.
 6. Download the updates, assess the update readiness of your system and once ready, install the updates on your system.
 Track the progress of the updates.
 If needed, you can also monitor the detailed progress.